Birational Kleinian groups: Introduction

 \subsubsection{Strategy}

 Let $(Y,U,\Gamma,X)$ be a birational Kleinian group.
 For simplicity and to explain the strategy in the most important case, we assume that $Y$ is a rational surface, $X$ is \Kah{} and $U$ is simply connected.
 Thus $\Gamma$ can be identified with the fundamental group $\pi_1(X)$.
-We give here a sketch of the main steps of the proof of Theorem \ref{themainthm}.
-The proof is a mixture of three topics: dynamics of birational transformations, fundamental groups of compact \Kah{} manifolds (a.k.a \Kah{} groups) and holomorphic foliations.
-We explain here briefly how they interact in our study.
+We give here a sketch of the main steps of the proof of Theorem \ref{themainthm}, which is a mixture of three topics: dynamics of birational transformations, fundamental groups of compact \Kah{} manifolds (a.k.a \Kah{} groups) and holomorphic foliations.

 Manin \cite{Manin86} introduced a faithful action of the group of birational transformations $\Bir(Y)$ by isometries on an infinite dimensional hyperbolic space $\HH_Y$ (see \cite{Can11}).
 Thus we have an action of $\Gamma=\pi_1(X)$ on $\HH_Y$.
-Very strong restrictions on isometric actions of \Kah{} groups on finite dimensional hyperbolic spaces are found by Carleson-Toledo \cite{CT} and they are generalized by Delzant-Py \cite{DelPy} to infinite dimensional hyperbolic spaces; their works are based on the very developped theory of harmonic mappings on \Kah{} manifolds.
+Very strong restrictions on isometric actions of \Kah{} groups on finite dimensional hyperbolic spaces are found by Carleson-Toledo \cite{CT} and they are generalized by Delzant-Py \cite{DelPy} to infinite dimensional hyperbolic spaces; their works are based on the theory of harmonic mappings on \Kah{} manifolds.
 We combine Delzant-Py's results with the Kleinian property of $\Gamma$ to prove that the action of $\Gamma$ on $\HH_Y$ has fixed points in $\HH_Y$ or on the boundary of $\HH_Y$.
 Cantat proved in \cite{Can11} that the actions on $Y$ of finitely generated groups of birational transformations with fixed points in $\HH_Y\cup \partial \HH_Y$ have highly constrained geometric features.
-In our case of birational Kleinian groups, we deduce from Cantat's result that either $\Gamma$ is conjugate to a group of automorphisms, or to a group preserving a rational fibration.
+We deduce from Cantat's result that either $\Gamma$ is conjugate to a group of automorphisms, or to a group preserving a rational fibration.

-If $\Gamma$ is conjugate to a group of automorphisms, then we can reduce to the case of complex projective Kleinian groups.
-We can thus apply the classification of complex projective Kleinian groups done by Kobayashi-Ochiai \cite{KobOch80}, Mok-Yeung \cite{MY93}, Klingler \cite{Kli98} and Cano-Seade \cite{CanoSeade14}.
+In the first case, it is possible to further reduce the situation to the case of complex projective Kleinian groups.
+We can thus apply the classification obtained by Kobayashi-Ochiai \cite{KobOch80}, Mok-Yeung \cite{MY93}, Klingler \cite{Kli98} and Cano-Seade \cite{CanoSeade14}.